kevL/yata/ReadMe.txt

 Yata outputs 2da-files as UTF-8 encoded textfiles.
 It uses a single space (by default) for the delimiter.
-It can however output files with aligned cols if "alignoutput=" is set to "true" or "tabs" in Settings.Cfg - but neither is recommended since tabs can break other applications while true will cause padding to inflate the filesize.
+It can however output files with aligned cols if "alignoutput=" is set to "true" or "tabs" in Settings.Cfg - but neither is recommended since tabs can break other applications while spaces will inflate the filesize.

 Appendix E: how to use Info paths